dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 ## Prerequisites

-- You have a [dbt Cloud](https://www.getdbt.com/signup/) Trial, Team, or Enterprise account, which is suitable for both Multi-tenant and Single-tenant deployments.
-If you have a Single-tenant account, please contact your account representative for the necessary setup steps.
+- You need a [dbt Cloud](https://www.getdbt.com/signup/) Trial, Team, or Enterprise account for all deployments.
+Contact your representative for Single-tenant setup; otherwise, create an account using this guide.
 - Your production and development environments must be on [dbt version 1.6 or higher](/docs/dbt-versions/upgrade-dbt-version-in-cloud).
-Alternatively, set your environment to[ Keep on latest version](/docs/dbt-versions/upgrade-dbt-version-in-cloud#keep-on-latest-version) to alway remain on the latest version.
+Alternatively, set your environment to[ Keep on latest version](/docs/dbt-versions/upgrade-dbt-version-in-cloud#keep-on-latest-version) to always remain on the latest version.
 - You have a [trial Snowflake account.](https://signup.snowflake.com/).
 When creating an account:
   - Select the Enterprise Snowflake edition to ensure you have ACCOUNTADMIN access.
 For a full implementation, you should consider organizational questions when choosing a cloud provider.
 For more information, see [Introduction to Cloud Platforms](https://docs.snowflake.com/en/user-guide/intro-cloud-platforms) in the Snowflake documentation.
   - Before proceeding, you will need to select a cloud provider and region.
 For this setup, all cloud providers and regions will work so choose whichever you’d like.